tjr357/testing-notes/meetings/dpd.pcg-b.observations.md

   - Right now 5 teams all work on the same backlog and the development managers divy up the work to their teams

 - Hieu says "opportunity" I need to adopt that language, "there's an opportunity here/there" :)

+- THINK Talk with Chirayu
+  - POS Workbench
+    - Mosaic group built it
+    - Consider the ramifications of our Workbench
+    - They need Schedule AND the Closing/Yielding piece
+    - Does not work the same way as Global Blending
+  - MGroup
+    - Selling intermixes
+    - No orders go through Workbench currently
+    - Might need to talk about how those flow from PCG Workbench into Mosaic